uwlib-cams/sinopia_maps/md/describing_printMonograph_aggregates.md

 ### WEMI linking
 - Link the aggregating work to the aggregate manifestation using the shortcut element [has manifestation of work](https://access.rdatoolkit.org/en-US_ala-9a09be6d-e0f0-36db-8409-3460330b1f7e)
-- Link a work to its aggregated expression which using the element [has expression of work](https://access.rdatoolkit.org/en-US_ala-e23bf7e1-aa3e-3e8d-874e-9a16d0cdee57)
+- Link a work to its aggregated expression using the element [has expression of work](https://access.rdatoolkit.org/en-US_ala-e23bf7e1-aa3e-3e8d-874e-9a16d0cdee57)
 - Link an aggregated expression to the aggregate manifestation using the element [has manifestation of expression](https://access.rdatoolkit.org/en-US_ala-36cea3ce-03c7-3286-a342-3255b55cb4f6)
 - Link the aggregate manifestation to the item using the element [has exemplar of manifestation](https://access.rdatoolkit.org/en-US_ala-03895ab3-dbcd-3f1c-b8ae-623c76d35f7f)